Seven Things to Do When You Feel Like Giving Up on Writing

 - Lovely testimonials that people have written for you on LinkedIn.

-- A glowing comment on one of your blog posts.
+- A glowing comment on Facebook about some of your writing.

 If you find it difficult to stay confident and motivated, you might want to print out some of these or save them in a special folder on your computer, so you’ve always got them to hand.

-If you haven’t yet got to the stage of receiving external feedback on your writing, look for evidence that you’re successful on a more personal level.
+If you haven’t yet got to the stage of receiving external feedback on your writing, look for other writing milestones that show how you’re succeeding.
 For instance:

 - Stories / poems that you’ve finished.